 Saturday 25 November 2017: visit to Salford Hall.
 Record numbers (over 70) joined our pre-Christmas visit to the Salford Hall Hotel.
-Dr Nat Alcock was an expert guide to the house's complex social and architectural history, while the reenactment group Guarderobe offered a light-hearted view of the Gunpowder Plot and other events linked to the house.
+Dr Nat Alcock was an expert guide to the house's complex social and architectural history, while the reenactment group Guarderobe offered a light-hearted view of the Gunpowder Plot with its links to the house.

 Tuesday 21st November 2017: On our first Members’ Evening we heard several excellent presentations --

 Alec Ross: 'Visualising Local History: the 1910-15 Valuation Survey in Stretton-on-Dunsmore.'

 Stewart Fergusson: '‘The Factious Citie of Coventry’: Crisis and Change in the 17th Century.'